microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 Clients use this structure when they create Modules that support the **DMF_[ModuleName]_NotificationRegister** callbacks.
-These types of Modules are opened asynchronously: The Client sets this callbacks in this structure to know when the Module has actually been opened and is ready for use.
-Module's that have dependencies on resources that asynchronously appear/disappear (e.g. HID devices) use this method.
+These types of Modules are opened asynchronously: The Client sets these callbacks in this structure to know when the Module has actually been opened and is ready for use.
+Modules that have dependencies on resources that asynchronously appear/disappear (e.g., HID devices) use this method.

 **This structure is used commonly because many Modules instantiate Child Modules that support the DMF_[ModuleName]_NotificationRegister